LauGarCas/ScoresDataset/README.md

 # ScoresDataset
-Dataset with automatic generated scores.
+Dataset with automatic generated scores for training OMR systems.